djparentx/SaveSync-Manager/README.md

 ## Username

-Enter the Windows account username that has permission to access the shared SaveSync folder.
+Enter the account username that has permission to access the shared SaveSync folder.

 For example: